svenslaggare/StackJIT/README.md

 Only branches within the current function is supported.

 ###Types###
-The VM supports the given types: Array references (ArrayRef) and 32bits integers (Int).
+The VM supports the given types: Array references, struct references and 32bits integers (Int).
 It also supports the special type 'Void' which is only allowed as return type which indicates no return value.
-Two types of reference types are supported, arrays and structures.
+The reference type are named in the following way:
 * `Ref.Array[<Element type>]`.
 * `Ref.Struct.<Struct name>`.